solero/houdini/README.md

 ## Installation

-Houdini can be run as a normal Python program under any operating system.
+Houdini can be run as a normal Python program under any operating system.\n

+***NOTE**: Houdini requires Python 3.8.x to be installed*

 ```shell
 $ git clone https://github.com/solero/houdini